 A-SPADE will give you the desaturated version of your input signal as a .wav file.
 Supported input formats are .wav, .mp3, .mp4, .m4a, .ogg, .flac.
 Long multi-channel files are eligible for declipping.
 This online application, as a trial version of the software with limited parameters options, will process only the first 2 channels and the first 30 seconds of your input audio files.
 If you are interested in processing longer excerpts or more than stereophonic recordings, please contact us.

 Upload your audio file(s) with the “+ Upload File” button.

-In the “Version” pop-up menu, verify that the latest software version is selected.
+In the “Version” pop-up menu, check that the latest software version is selected.

 Start your declipping by clicking on the “Run this job” button.

 Once your job is finished you should be able to listen to the result and save your declipped signal in a file named “Declipped_<name of your input file>.wav”.
 As in the screenshot below, if you provided a reference signal you will get the SDR (Signal to Distortion Ration in dB) measurements before and after processing in the “allgo.log” file.
-Finally, you will find an overview of the “offset” parameter displayed in the “Offset_overview.png” file.
+Finally, you will find, for each channel, an overview of the ratio of clipped samples for the computed clipping threshold.

 To try the application with other files and submit a new job, click on the “A-SPADE” link in the left top corner of the result page as shown below.

 The processing time depends on the chosen preset (“Fastest”, “Average”, “HighQuality”) and increases with: